 “Run for cover!”
-Theo shouted as he dragged Nia under the statue’s wing.
+Theo shouted as he dragged Nia under the statue.

-A deluge of rain gushed down the dragon, which protected them from the storm like an umbrella.
+A deluge of rain gushed down the dragon’s wing, which protected them from the storm like an umbrella.
 A whoosh of hot air swept Theo’s broken wings from the ground.
-Like a crazed dancer, they twirled in a whirlwind before the darkness swallowed them.
+Like a crazed dancer, they twirled in a whirlwind before darkness swallowed them.

 Ravaging winds uprooted trees.
 A fireball split the darkness directly overhead.
 Burning wood filled the air, stinging Theo’s eyes.
 A gigantic bellows roared, followed by an explosion of fire over the statue.
 Theo covered his eyes and screamed until his voice was hoarse.